(a) Release Before Trial.

 The magistrate may impose release conditions as specified in Rule 46(a) on a detained material witness.
 A material witness may not be detained because of inability to comply with any release condition if the testimony of the witness can adequately be secured by deposition, and if further detention is not necessary to prevent a failure of justice.
 Release may be delayed for a reasonable time until the deposition of the witness is taken.

 (1) Approval.
 The court must not approve a bond unless the surety appears to be qualified.
-Every surety, except a legally approved corporate surety, must demonstrate by affidavit that its assets are adequate.
-The court may require the affidavit to describe the following:
+Every surety, except a legally approved corporate surety, must demonstrate by a declaration that its assets are adequate.
+The court may require the declaration to describe the following: